 Machine Integers

-Kind2 supports both signed and unsigned versions of C-style machine integers of width 8, 16, 32, and 64.
+Kind2 supports both signed and unsigned versions of C-style machine integers.

 Declarations